tezzachris/AllenBrainDataChallenge/README.md

 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 There are two scripts in the R language:
-DataAnalysis.R
-Model.R

-which carry out the data analysis, the HMM model with the binning.
+DataAnalysis.R  -> data analysis and data processing Model.R  -> employ the HMM (review DataAnalysis.R before) and the binning of the time series

-The model_kf.m is a MATLAB script for calculating the (prediction error decomposition) likelihood function.
-This function is optimized in the main.m  file for a given set of paramters (the convergence is fast and reliable for a neuron).
+The "Kalman_filter." is a MATLAB script for obtaning the filtered calcium series for one neuron.
+The first lines are needed for the optmization (the convergence is fast and reliable for a neuron) and the remaining part contains a function for calculating the (prediction error decomposition) likelihood function. for a given set of paramters